Coping With a Breakup: 10 Tips for Men

 Sleep deprivation makes people much more emotional than they usually are.

-If you're having problems with getting to sleep or waking up at the wrong times, get creative in figuring out how you can get more sleep.
+If you're having problems with getting to sleep or are waking up at the wrong times, get creative in figuring out how you can get more sleep.
+Strategies include:

-- If you wake up early in the morning and can't get back to sleep, try getting up and going for a walk for half an hour (maybe while listening to the radio) and then go back to bed until your wake up time.
+- If you wake up early in the morning and can't get back to sleep, try getting up and going for a walk for half an hour (maybe while listening to music) and then go back to bed until your wake up time.

 - Consider a 90-minute daytime nap if that's possible for you (e.g., on weekend days).